 If one is interested in estimating the distribution of EDP at a specified IM level im, another possible method consists of scaling a suite of records so that the IM value of each record is equal to im.
-(Record scaling is assumed to be valid for now, but investigated further in Section 2.8 and Chapter 6.)
+(Record scaling is assumed to be valid for now but is investigated further in Section 2.8 and Chapter 6.)
 Nonlinear dynamic analysis can then be performed with each of these scaled records to obtain EDP values.
-The resulting plot of EDP vs IM looks like a "stripe" (see Figure 2.2).
+The resulting plot of EDP versus IM looks like a "stripe" (see Fig. 2.2).
 To estimate a distribution from this data, one can estimate the mean and standard deviation of the responses and use these values to fit a distribution.
-For example, one can fit a normal distribution to $\ln EDP$ values, giving a Complementary Cumulative Distribution Function defined as where $\hat{\mu}$ and $\hat{\beta}$ are the sample mean and standard deviation, respectively, at the stripe of data with IM = im.
+For example, one can fit a normal distribution to lnEDP values, giving a complementary cumulative distribution function defined as where $\hat{\mu}$ and $\hat{\beta}$ are the sample mean and standard deviation, respectively, at the stripe of data with IM = im.
 An example of a stripe of 40 records with a fitted CCDF is shown in Figure 2.2.